itahang/NBody/README.md

 # NBody

-NBody Simulation wirtten in C++ and CUDA.
+NBody Simulation written in C++ and CUDA.